Frederic Tudor: Career and family

 Tudor was the third son of William Tudor, a wealthy Boston lawyer, and Delia Jarvis Tudor.
 Although his older brother William Tudor (1779–1830) would become one of Boston's leading literary figures, Tudor spurned the chance to be educated at Harvard and from the age of 13 occupied himself with business.
 After a visit to the Caribbean, he decided he could make a fortune exporting ice from the ponds of Massachusetts.

 In 1806 (age 23), Tudor bought his first brig, Favorite, to carry ice cut from his father's farm in Saugus 1500 mi from Charlestown to Martinique.
 It left dock on February 10, 1806, to the following report in the Boston Gazette: "No joke.
 A vessel has cleared at the Custom House for Martinique with a cargo of ice.
 We hope this will not prove a slippery speculation."
 While he secured a cargo of ice, a vessel in which to ship it, and formulated his plan of attack, he sent his brother William and his cousin, James Savage, ahead to obtain a monopoly from the various governments of the islands.
 "We wish you to procure from the gov' of Cuba a grant exclusive in which we offer you either to take a conces' of half or procure the privilege for us & we engage to pay you one thousand dollars with reasonable charges, in obtaining it you, however, to determine which you will do & write to that effect as early as possible."
-Although a considerable amount of the ice melted during the three-week journey south, he did manage to sell much of what remained on board for a loss of $4,500 overall.
-However, in the subsequent year, Tudor had severe financial losses when three shipments to Havana in the brig Trident also resulted in a loss.
+Although much of the ice melted during the three-week journey south, he did manage to sell much of what remained on board for a loss of $4,500 overall.
+However, in the subsequent year, Tudor realized severe financial losses on three shipments to Havana in the brig Trident.

 A few factors were in Tudor's favor.
 Hiring ships was cheap because many left Boston empty to collect cargo later in the West Indies.
-Ice was free, only the labor of cutting it needed payment.
+Ice was free for the labor of cutting it.
 Sawdust was also free as a waste product of the lumber industry, and insulated ice effectively.